Denham Film Studios

-Denham Film Studios was a British film production studio operating from 1936 to 1952, founded by Alexander Korda.
+Denham Film Studios was a British film production studio operating from 1936 to 1952, founded by Alexander Korda, in Buckinghamshire.

 Notable films made at Denham include Brief Encounter and David Lean's Great Expectations.
 From the 1950s to the 1970s the studio became best known for recording film music, including the scores for Alfred Hitchcock's Vertigo, Chitty Chitty Bang Bang, and Star Wars.

 The studio buildings were demolished in 1981 and the site re-landscaped as a business park; as of 2017 it has been turned over to residential use.

 History

 The studios were founded by Alexander Korda in 1935, on a 165-acre (668,000 m2) site known as 'The Fisheries' near the village of Denham, Buckinghamshire, and designed by architects Walter Gropius and Maxwell Fry.
 At the time it was the largest facility of its kind in the UK.
 In 1937, Queen Mary visited the studios while The Drum was being filmed.
 In 1946, 'Stage One Music Theatre' opened.
 Designed by sound recordist and engineer Cyril Crowhurst, the stage could accommodate 120 performers.

 The studios were known by various names during their lifetime including London Film Studios, the home of Korda's London Films.
-It was merged with the Rank Organisation's Pinewood Studios to form D&P Studios; Pinewood is just 4 miles south of Denham.
-Film makers were said to prefer Denham as a location, leading to Pinewood Studios being used for storage during the Second World War.
+It was merged with the Rank Organisation's Pinewood Studios to form D&P Studios; Pinewood is just four miles south of Denham.
+Filmmakers were said to prefer Denham as a studio, leading to Pinewood Studios being used for storage during the Second World War.

-Some of the notable films made at Denham include, The Thief of Bagdad, 49th Parallel, Brief Encounter, Great Expectations, Hamlet.
+Some of the notable films made at Denham include, The Thief of Bagdad, 49th Parallel, Brief Encounter, Great Expectations and Hamlet.
 Bernard Miles said that "when the technicians, the electricians and carpenters and so on, on the floor, who had been watching a scene filmed, applauded, you knew it was good, because they'd seen the best."
 Colin Sorensen, who as a schoolboy often watched the work going on at Denham recalled the sight "of the main studio buildings, a great mass of, probably asbestos, grey-green roofs" and the smell of "cellulose paint merged with newly cut soft wood."
 The proximity of Denham Aerodrome was sometimes difficult.
 Mary Morris remembered that an intimate scene with Leslie Howard, for Pimpernel Smith was "interrupted 22 times by aircraft noise."